bpf North: Psychoanalytic & Psychodynamic Psychotherapy Training

 After discussion with the trainee, the Training Committee may relax the requirements for theoretical seminars to take account of study already undertaken in earlier training.
 Adult psychotherapists who have not attended Infant Observation Seminars will have to complete a year’s observation of a baby and write a paper on their experience.

-If clinical work needs to continue beyond the four years, there is a reduction in the annual fee to £1,994.
+- If clinical work needs to continue beyond the four years of the training, there is a reduction in the annual fee (subject to annual increase).

 Personal Therapy